Jean Rouverol: Life and acting career

 Rouverol was born in St. Louis, Missouri, the daughter of playwright Aurania Rouverol, who created the Andy Hardy fictional character and co-wrote many of the screenplays for the MGM series of Andy Hardy films.

 Rouverol began her acting career on stage.
 During a break from studying at Stanford, she appeared in Max Reinhardt's A Midsummer Night's Dream at the Hollywood Bowl alongside Mickey Rooney as Puck.
-She was pulled from the play to appear as W. C. Fields' daughter in the comedy It's a Gift (1934), her first motion picture credit.
+She was pulled from the play to appear as W. C. Fields' daughter in the comedy It's a Gift (1934), which was her screen debut.
 She continued to perform mainly in supporting roles, making another eleven films until 1940 when she married screenwriter Hugo Butler.

 With four children coming in quick order, Rouverol did not return to film acting but throughout the 1940s performed on radio, including playing Betty Carter on One Man's Family.
 While her husband was away serving in the U.S. military during World War II, she tried her hand at fiction, completing a novella which she sold to McCall's magazine in 1945.